aquaspy/AquaStar/README.md

 The core is the same.
 You should thank 133spider instead of me for making all that amazing features.
 All I did was to write a simple code that uses his swf file and compile it for linux and mac, so linux and mac users can play too in a launcher.
 We also putted some sparkles on top of it as a fully browser only to run flash seems... wastefull :D

-After version 1.2: Now AQLite is "dead", as its merged into official game, so our launcher loads the AE
+After version 1.2: Now that AQLite is "dead", as its merged into official game, our launcher loads the AE version instead.
+Older aqlite support is still there.

 ## Just some new features on AquaStar:
  - Screenshot button that grabs the game part only.